-In the cutthroat world of modern business, your brand is your most valuable asset.
-But sometimes, protecting that asset turns into something darker.
+In today’s world, companies rely on their brand as an important asset.
+However, in some cases, they may go beyond legal or ethical limits to protect it.
 When a large company uses its legal weight to scare off smaller competitors with baseless claims, it’s called Trademark Bullying.
 We’re going to look at how this happens and how you can fight back.

 Defining the Conflict and the Real Trademark Bullying Meaning